-Contractor and Department signatures are required for the persons performing the tests and the person witnessing the tests.
-The molder's name may be printed provided the molder has signed the concrete diary on the date the cylinders were molded.
+Contractor and Department information is required for the persons performing the tests and the person witnessing the tests.
+The molder's name is transferred from the daily placement record.

-Following POM Section B.6.10, the IIC or their delegate is to complete each Form CS-458A by entering the information required by the form in the MCCID App.
+Following POM Section B.6.10, the IIC or their delegate is to complete each Form CS-458A by entering the information required by the form in the eConcrete App.